cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 For the scope of this document, are designated as structural hazards all cases when a stage is unable to finish its processing within the required time before the next clock cycle.

 A pipeline stall is produced in case of structural hazards.

-It shall be noted that the some of the performance impact of this kind of hazard could be mitigated but this feature is not included in revision 1.0.0.
+.. note:: It shall be noted that the some of the performance impact of this kind of hazard could be mitigated but this feature is not included in revision 1.0.0.

 Data hazard
 ^^^^^^^^^^^

 A data hazard occurs when an instruction (A) uses the result of a previous instruction (B) which is still being processed in the pipeline.

 A pipeline stall is produced in case of data hazards so that B is able to finish before A uses its result.

-It shall be noted that some of the performance impact of this kind of hazard could be mitigated but this feature is not included in revision 1.0.0.
+.. note:: It shall be noted that some of the performance impact of this kind of hazard could be mitigated but this feature is not included in revision 1.0.0.

 Control hazard
 ^^^^^^^^^^^^^^

 A control hazard occurs when a jump or branch instruction is executed, as instructions following the jump/branch are already being processes through the pipeline when the jump/branch happens.

 Instructions following the jump/branch are replaced by a nop instruction through the use of the bubble mode of the pipeline stages.
 This operation is designated as bubble drop.

-It shall be noted that some of the performance impact of this kind of hazard could be mitigated but this feature is not included in revision 1.0.0.
+.. note:: It shall be noted that some of the performance impact of this kind of hazard could be mitigated but this feature is not included in revision 1.0.0.

 Architecture specification
 --------------------------